yavorsky/Bump/README.md

 Command: `Choose distribution mode`.

-Currently, SublimeBump supports `latest` and `next` distribution tags.
+Currently, Bump supports `latest` and `next` distribution tags.
 By default, the `latest` tag is used by npm to identify the current version of a package.
 The `next` tag is used by some projects to identify the upcoming version (alpha, beta, etc).

 With `next` mode, package trying to fetch latest version, and if no one was registered, it fallbacks to the `latest` version.